-- Minimum of nine credits from the following categories, but no more than two courses from any one category: British Literature; American Literature, World/Post Colonial Literature, American Ethnic Literature, or Women's Literature - Maximum of six credits from the following options and no more than one course from any categorical area: Engl 397, Creative Writing, Scientific and Technical Writing, Linguistics, or Film and Theory courses from Additional Courses in Literature, Film, and Theory (Engl 381, 384, 484) - No more than six credits at the 200 level - At least three credits at the 400 level This major is restricted to students in the College of Education and Human Sciences: Education Studies: EA-A (Option B) and leads to licensure to teach English in Early Adolescence through Adolescence classrooms.
-See Education Studies departmental pages for specific information on requirements for admission to the College of Education and Human Sciences and the Professional Semester.
+- Minimum of nine credits from the following categories, but no more than two courses from any one category: British Literature, American Literature, World/Post-Colonial Literature, American Ethnic Literature, or Women's Literature

+- Maximum of six credits from the following options and no more than one course from any categorical area: Engl 397, Creative Writing, Scientific and Technical Writing, Linguistics, or Film and Theory courses from Additional Courses in Literature, Film, and Theory (Engl 381, 384, 484)

+- No more than six credits from the 100- or 200-level, with no more than three credits from Engl 121, 130, 142, 150, or 181.

+- At least three credits at the 400-level

+This major is restricted to students in the College of Education and Human Sciences: Education Studies: EA-A (Option B) and leads to licensure to teach English in Early Adolescence through Adolescence classrooms.
+See Education Studies departmental pages for specific information on requirements for admission to the College of Education

+and Human Sciences and the Professional Semester.
 See adviser for specific information regarding English Department requirements for admission to the College of Education and Human Sciences and the Professional Semester.

-ENGLISH COMPREHENSIVE MAJOR: ENGLISH, Teaching (Code 540-006) In addition to the English core requirement (Engl 210, 221, 284): Special Emphasis Courses: - Lmed 306: Adolescent Literature (3 crs) - Engl 257 or 357: Shakespeare (3 crs) - Engl 319: Introduction to English Education Methods (3 crs) - Engl 419: Seminar in English Education Methods (3 crs) Content Area Courses:
+COMPREHENSIVE MAJOR: ENGLISH, Teaching (Code 540-006)

+Core (11 credits)

+Engl 210

+Engl 221

+Engl 284

+Emphasis Requirements

+- Lmed 306

+- Engl 257 or 357

+- Engl 319

+- Engl 419

+Literature Requirements

 27 credits of English courses:

-- Minimum of 15 credits from the following categories but no more than two courses from any one category: British Literature, American Literature, World / Post Colonial Literature, American Ethnic Literature, or Women's Literature

-- Maximum of 12 credits from the following options and no more than one course from any categorical area: Engl 397, Creative Writing, Scientific and Technical Writing, Linguistics, or Film and Theory courses from Additional Courses in Literature, Film, and Theory (Engl 381, 384, 484)

-- No more than six credits at the 200 level

-- At least three credits at the 400 level

-Related Discipline Courses:

-- CJ 202 (3 crs) - Electives: six credits from: 200 or 300 level GE-III or IV courses; or ES 405; CJ 105, 222, 241, 307; CSD 150, 257, 311; Flg 378 NOTE: No more than six credits of electives may be taken, and Psyc 261 cannot apply as a GE-III elective.
+- Minimum of 15 credits from the following categories but no more than two courses from any one category: British Literature, American Literature, World/Post-Colonial Literature, American Ethnic Literature, or Women's Literature - Maximum of 12 credits from the following options and no more than one course from any categorical area: Engl 397, Creative Writing, Scientific and Technical Writing, Linguistics, or Film and Theory courses from Additional Courses in Literature, Film, and Theory (Engl 381, 384, 484) - No more than six credits from the 100- or 200-level, with no more than three credits from Engl 121, 130, 142, 150, or 181. - At least three credits at the 400-level Related Discipline Courses - CJ 202 (3 crs) - Electives: six credits from: 200- or 300-level GE-III or IV courses; or ES 405; CJ 105, 222, 241, 307; CSD 150, 257, 311; Flg 378 NOTE: No more than six credits of electives may be taken, and Psyc 261 cannot apply as a GE-III elective.
 This major is restricted to students in the College of Education and Human Sciences: Education Studies: EA-A (Option B) and leads to licensure to teach English in Early Adolescence through Adolescence classrooms.
 See Education Studies departmental pages for specific information on requirements for admission to the College of Education and Human Sciences and the Professional Semester.
 See adviser for specific information regarding English Department requirements for admission to the College of Education and Human Sciences and the Professional Semester.
-MINOR: ENGLISH, Liberal Arts, Literature (Code 540-407) Twenty-six semester credits, including:
+MINOR: ENGLISH, Liberal Arts, Critical Studies in Literatures, Cultures, and Film (Code 540-409) Twenty-six semester credits, including:

 - Engl 210

 - Engl 221

 - Engl 284

-- 15 credits of literature (no more than six at the 200 level and no fewer than six at the 400 level)
+- 15 credits of literature (no more than six at the 200-level and no fewer than six at the 400-level)

 MINOR: ENGLISH, Liberal Arts, Creative Writing (Code 540-412)

 Twenty-six semester credits, including:

-- Engl 210 - six credits from Engl 245, 273, 274, 275, or 276 - three credits of literature at the 300 level - Engl 220, 310, and 311 - three credits from Engl 410, 411, 412, 413, or Thea 414 MINOR: ENGLISH, Liberal Arts, Scientific and Technical Writing (Code 540-413) Twenty-six semester credits, including:
+- Engl 210 - Six credits from Engl 245, 273, 274, 275, or 276 - Three credits of literature at the 300-level - Engl 220, 310, and 311 - Three credits from Engl 410, 411, 412, 413, or Thea 414 MINOR: ENGLISH, Liberal Arts, Rhetorics of Science, Technology, and Culture (Code 540-414) Twenty-six semester credits, including: